 Another area of concern is mailboxes.
-We do not deliberately knock over or damage mailboxes.
+We do not deliberately knock over or damage Revised 1/31/2023 mailboxes.
 The primary cause of mailboxes being knocked down is heavy snow that is thrown by the moving plow.
 On rare occasions, a mailbox is struck by a plow due to reduced visibility during a snowstorm and/or snow banks.
 Remember, any installation within the right-of-way (including a mailbox) is placed there at the owner's risk.
 Hence, residents are encouraged to place mailboxes at the maximum allowable distance from the pavement.
 Mailboxes should also be inspected regularly to ensure that they are secure and that posts are not rotted.
-In April 2007 the Highway Department formally adopted this long standing mailbox policy.
+In April 2007, the Highway Department formally adopted this long-standing mailbox policy.
 Mailboxes damaged by direct contact with a piece of Highway Equipment will be repaired or replaced in the spring by the Highway Department at the discretion of the Highway Superintendent.
-Residents may appeal the Superintendent's decision to the board of Selectmen within 14 days.
+Residents may appeal the Superintendent's decision by writing to the Select Board within 14 days.